iyzg/notebooks/_src/economics.md

 ## Questions

+- What kind of markets lead to the least waste?
+  - It seems like the textbook I was reading sort of assumes a well-mixed population such that each buyer and seller are the same, but in the real world, that is not the case.
+Are there networks where you can inhibit economic convergence?
+- What is the price of a human life?
 - Is EBay creating value or simply helping people out?
 (This question is poorly phrased.)
 Like is the value of the item intrinsic or only created as a result of the market it is exposed to and itself.
   - Does anything have value within itself?
 This is like the koan of if a tree fell in a forest but no one heard, has it really fallen?
 - How have social media and mass consumption affected specialization?